 To remedy this… designate distinct “Talking” and “No Talking” time.

-My first year, I didn’t have an issue with talking, I had an issue with singing.
+Like I said earlier, my first year, I didn’t have an issue with talking, I had an issue with singing.
 My class loved to sing at random times during the school day.
 I could either constantly battle with the singing (a war I was not winning) or I could make it work for me.
 My new teacher exhaustion pushed me towards the latter.

 After another “coming to Jesus” talk with my class, we brainstormed times that it would be ok to sing and times when it wouldn’t.